dincamihai/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I record the position of positive detection in each frame of the video and I use them to create a heatmap.

-At first I implement a threshold for filtering out the false positives, but because the classifier doesn't produce false positives when tried on the project video, I've decided to disable the threshold.
+At first I implement a threshold for filtering out the false positives, but because the classifier doesn't produce false positives in the project video, I've decided to disable the threshold.
 The implementation can be seen here: https://github.com/dincamihai/CarND-Vehicle-Detection/blob/master/main.py#L297
-The filtering would work by ignoring weak positive detections overlap.
+The filtering works by ignoring weak positive detections overlap.

 I combine all the frame heatmaps in a global heatmap that tracks also the evolution of the detection in time.
 I use `cv2.findContours()` to identify the idividual blobs in the global heatmap.
 For finding the contours I've also implemented a threshold that would filter out transient detections (detections that appear in a single frame for example)
-The code can be seen here: https://github.com/dincamihai/CarND-Vehicle-Detection/blob/master/main.py#L312-L313 Once I have the contours/objects I keep track of the each of them for the entire length of the video.
+The code can be seen here: https://github.com/dincamihai/CarND-Vehicle-Detection/blob/master/main.py#L312-L313

+Once I have the contours/objects I keep track of the each of them for the entire length of the video.
 In order to overcome the overlapping objects problem, I've implemented a mechanism that uses an euclidian distance radius to merge objects that are close to eachother. (two cars overlap) https://github.com/dincamihai/CarND-Vehicle-Detection/blob/master/main.py#L321-L336

 I also remove objects that are no longer needed.

 I have generated a combined video that shows both the annotated video and also the changing heatmap (greed=increase, red=decrease, gray=current value)